Hahn-Schickard/BAG/index.md

 <b>Helper.java</b>

 In every <b>writeCharacteristic</b>-method there is a TODO-statement.
 At this point you can add your own conversion method or adjust the already existing ones.

+## Example

+For the example we are using the Bluetooth Low Energy Kit by Cypress.